Spot the signs and understand the treatment options for meningitis, an infection that has several possible causes.

 Some forms of bacterial meningitis are preventable with the following vaccinations:

-This vaccine can also be given to children between the ages of 2 months and 10 years who are at high risk of bacterial meningitis or who have been exposed to someone with the disease.
+This vaccine also can be given to children between the ages of 2 months and 10 years who are at high risk of bacterial meningitis or who have been exposed to someone with the disease.
 It's also used to vaccinate healthy but previously unvaccinated people who have been exposed in outbreaks.

-Your family doctor or pediatrician can diagnose meningitis based on a medical history, a physical exam and certain diagnostic tests.
-During the exam, your doctor may check for signs of infection around the head, ears, throat and the skin along the spine.
+A health care provider can diagnose meningitis based on a medical history, a physical exam and certain tests.
+During the exam, your provider may check for signs of infection around the head, ears, throat and skin along the spine.

-CSF analysis may also help your doctor identify which bacterium caused the meningitis.
-If your doctor suspects viral meningitis, he or she may order a DNA-based test known as a polymerase chain reaction (PCR) amplification or a test to check for antibodies against certain viruses to determine the specific cause and determine proper treatment.
+Analyzing the fluid also may help identify which bacterium caused the meningitis.
+If viral meningitis is suspected, you may need a DNA-based test known as a polymerase chain reaction amplification.
+Or you may be given a test to check for antibodies against certain viruses to determine the specific cause and proper treatment.

 The treatment depends on the type of meningitis you or your child has.

-Acute bacterial meningitis must be treated immediately with intravenous antibiotics and sometimes corticosteroids.
+Acute bacterial meningitis must be treated right away with intravenous antibiotics and sometimes corticosteroids.
 This helps to ensure recovery and reduce the risk of complications, such as brain swelling and seizures.

 Antibiotics can't cure viral meningitis, and most cases improve on their own in several weeks.
 Treatment of mild cases of viral meningitis usually includes:

-If the cause of your meningitis is unclear, your doctor may start antiviral and antibiotic treatment while the cause is determined.
+If the cause of your meningitis is unknown, you may start antiviral and antibiotic treatment while the cause is determined.

 Treatment for chronic meningitis is based on the underlying cause.
-Antifungal medications treat fungal meningitis, and a combination of specific antibiotics can treat tuberculous meningitis.
-However, these medications can have serious side effects, so treatment may be deferred until a laboratory can confirm that the cause is fungal.
+Antifungal medicines treat fungal meningitis.
+A combination of specific antibiotics can treat tuberculous meningitis.
+However, these medicines can have serious side effects, so treatment may be deferred until a laboratory can confirm that the cause is fungal.

 Noninfectious meningitis due to allergic reaction or autoimmune disease may be treated with corticosteroids.
 In some cases, no treatment may be required because the condition can resolve on its own.
 Cancer-related meningitis requires therapy for the specific cancer.

-If you're not sure what you have and call your doctor for an appointment, here's how to prepare for your visit.
+If you're not sure what you have and you call your provider for an appointment, here's how to prepare for your visit.

-Your doctor is likely to ask you a number of questions, such as:
+Your health care provider is likely to ask you a number of questions, such as: